georgi/patroon/README.md

 *   Find the first node with a class name of comment.

-*   Repeat the this node two times and recursively process the first and second comment.
+*   Repeat this node two times and recursively process the first and second comment.

 *   Descend into the node with class `top`.